philipbelesky/groundhog/site/_documentation/flows.md

 - Using geometric intersections to test how drainage pits intercept water flows
 - Fading the color of the paths as they travel further from their 'source'

-{% include elements/figure.html image='model' alt='Example model for the flow paths definition.' %}
+{% include elements/figure.html image='model.jpg' alt='Example model for the flow paths definition.' %}
-{% include elements/figure.html image='definition' caption='Grasshopper definition for the flow paths definition.' credit='Philip Belesky, for https://groundhog.philipbelesky.com' %}
+{% include elements/figure.html image='definition.jpg' caption='Grasshopper definition for the flow paths definition.' credit='Philip Belesky, for https://groundhog.philipbelesky.com' %}